hughbg/rhino-sim/README.md

 ## Notebooks

-There are two important notebooks, they run a simulation, and then a calibration of the simulation.
+There are two important notebooks, one to run a simulation, and another to run a calibration of the simulation.
 The notebooks exist as templates and shouldn't be used by themselves.
 The notebooks are:

 - Global_signal_simulation.ipynb
 - Global_signal_calibration.ipynb OR Global_signal_calibration_new.ipynb